Blosc/c-blosc/ANNOUNCE.rst

 ===============================================================
- Announcing C-Blosc 1.10.2
+ Announcing C-Blosc 1.11.0
  A blocking, shuffling and lossless compression library for C
 ===============================================================

 What is new?
 ============

-This is a maintenance release fixing compilation on platforms where compilation with GCC does not default to -std=gnu99.
-Fixes #174.
-Thanks to Matthew Brett for reporting.
+The Zstd internal codec has been updated to 1.0.0 and it is now meant to be used in production!
+Also, the algorithm to compute the block size in which the buffers are split has been improved for both HCR codecs (High Compression Ratio codecs, i.e. LZ4HC, Zlib and Zstd) and LZ4, which seems happy to compress larger blocks.
+This new algorithm enable larger compression ratios as well as faster operation; it has been backported from C-Blosc2 and it is meant for production too.

-Also, in 1.10.0 support for Zstd has been introduced for first time, and so far the experience with it is really pleasant.
+Also, since support for Zstd has been introduced the experience with it has been really pleasant.
 As an example, see how Blosc + Zstd can collaborate compressing images delivering pretty impressive compression ratios and extremely fast decompression:

 https://github.com/Cyan4973/zstd/issues/256